 The main way parents can make Snapchat safer is to set strong privacy controls that restrict who can see kids’ stories and locations.
 Outside of close family and friends, tweens and teens shouldn’t be sharing their location at all.

-Snapchat’s mental health effects
+Snapchat’s mental health effects on youth

 Some research has shown Snapchat can be a trigger for anxiety and depression, particularly for kids who use it over two hours a day.
 Both girls and boys are also at risk of body image issues from seeing heavily filtered photos and videos and pressure to look “good” in snaps.
 Cyberbullying is also a potential issue and can easily go unnoticed by parents, since messages can quickly disappear.